Cosmitar/todoist-js/README.md

 Try out the lib by cloning [this Runkit notebook](https://runkit.com/58a79f5f18a61500140b4f19/58af1ca45b8f4a001496241f)

 ## Implementation opportunities
-- Web apps or sites.
+- Web apps or sites integration.
 - Web plugins for content managers like Wordpress, Joomla, etc.
 - Browsers add-ons.
 - Mobile world with hybrid apps frameworks like react-native, Ionic and others.